AntonC9018/hopper-unity/README.md

 This particular View implementation involves Unity as the game engine.

+This project binds Logic with Graphics.
+See a demo in the file `Assets/Content/Demo.cs` (also currently used for the scene).

 # Setup

 1. Get Unity version `2019.4.10f1` installed on your computer, which you can find [here](https://unity3d.com/unity/qa/lts-releases).
 I recommend using the torrent install option, it's much faster.